 Planting, growing and harvesting lemon balm

 Lemon balm grows into a bush about 18 inches around.
 As a member of the mint family, it is a durable perennial that should last in your garden indefinitely.

-A sunny spot in moist, but well-drained, soil is ideal, but I’ve seen it tolerate drought really well – so you don’t have to coddle it.
+A sunny spot in moist, but well-drained soil works best, but it can also tolerate drought really well – so you don’t have to coddle it.
 I like to use it in my garden and in containers around my patio area where it is easy to reach.
 A quick touch and the foliage releases its wonderful lemony scent.

 Small white or pale yellow flower clusters attract bees and butterflies.
 Mine rarely flowers, however, because I cut it so often.
 I harvest my plants at least three times each summer and still have more than I can use from just one plant.

 Lemon balm can be harvested 2 or 3 inches from the base of the plant, and each time it is cut it comes back with vigor!
 I like to use my lemon balm fresh, but you can dry cuttings and keep your extra harvest.
 Simply gather cuttings into groups of five to six stems, tie them together and hang the bunches in a warm, airy location.
 When dry, strip off the leaves and store them in a covered container.
 Use as needed.

 What to do with the leaves?
 They’re great for cooking.
 Use lemon balm in place of lemon peel in recipes and to flavor soups, sauces, vinegars and seafood.
 Or add it to your favorite sugar cookie dough for a delicious lemony tea cookie.
 I especially like to toss a few fresh leaves into a salad or a bowl of mixed fresh fruit or use it in a vinaigrette for marinades and salads.
 It also makes great herb butter.